Federal jury convicts Anaconda man of attempted coercion, possession of child pornography

-MISSOULA — A federal jury on July 26 convicted an Anaconda man who was arrested in an undercover investigation of attempting to coerce and entice a minor into engaging in sexual intercourse and of possessing child pornography, U.S. Attorney Jesse Laslovich said.
+MISSOULA, MT- On Wednesday, a federal jury convicted an Anaconda man who was arrested in an undercover investigation of attempting to coerce and entice a minor into engaging in sexual intercourse and of possessing child pornography.

+Boudreau is facing a mandatory minimum of 10 years to life in prison, a $250,00 fine, and five years to life of supervised release.

-U.S. District Judge Donald W. Molloy presided.
-The court will determine any sentence after considering the U.S. Sentencing Guidelines and other statutory factors.
-The court set sentencing for Nov.
-29. Boudreau was detained pending further proceedings.
+The court set sentencing for November 29th, and Boudreau was detained pending further proceedings

 “Our office will not relent in our pursuit of those adults, like Boudreau, who seek to have sex with minors and possess thousands of images of child pornography.
 It is the kind of conduct that has no place in our society, especially because it harms and sexually exploits children, which is why we will do everything we can to protect children from those who attempt to abuse them.
 I am grateful to Assistant U.S. Attorneys Zeno B. Baucus and Brian C. Lowney for prosecuting this case and the FBI’s Child Exploitation and Human Trafficking Task Force and Missoula County Sheriff’s Office for conducting the investigation,” U.S. Attorney Laslovich said.